-Persian new year is a much awaited time of the year.
-Advent of spring - better weather for most in the Northern Hemisphere and beautiful flowers to smell and admire.
+The Persian New Year is a much-awaited time of the year.
+The advent of spring means better weather for most in the Northern Hemisphere and beautiful flowers to smell and admire.

-Growing up Navroze in Karachi meant a set of new clothes, a holiday from school, a visit to the fire temple and then to visit the elders of the family.
-We got to eat sweets all day, got a parika from grandparents and loving aunts - a bit of cash - (always with shiny new crisp notes straight out from the bank) stuffed in a white envelope inscribed with a red pen.
-Good wishes for the year written to us with our names on it.
-It was never meant to be bundles of money but something to go out and treat ourselves with.
+Growing up, Navroze in Karachi meant a set of new clothes, a holiday from school, prayers at the fire temple, and then visits to the family elders.
+We got to eat sweets all day; received a bit of cash in a parika from grandparents and loving aunts—always with shiny, crisp, new notes straight out of the bank stuffed in a white envelope with bhali duas (good wishes) always written with a red pen.
+It was never about the money, but about the excitement of having something to look forward to.

-While we ate traditional food for lunch as a family, we generally ate out at dinner.
-As years went by every year I learn more about Navroze - our ancient traditions, heritage and culture that we knew very little about.
-My recent interest in researching commonalities between Persian and Parsi food I find that one of the traditional foods Iranians eat over Navroze is a Mahi Polo - rice and fish.
+While we ate traditional food for lunch as a family, we generally ate out for dinner.
+As years go by, every year I learn more about Navroze-our ancient traditions, heritage, and culture that we knew very little about when younger.
+Through my recent interest in researching commonalities between Persian and Parsi food, I found that one of the traditional foods Iranians eat over Navroze is a Mahi Polo—rice and fish.

-Here I have shared my version of something I prepared for my mother this afternoon.
+Here I have shared my version of this dish, which I prepared for my mother one afternoon.
 I enjoyed it very much.
 I think she did too.

 1/2 tsp salt